Here you can find the annual reportnot

 Post from Namibia, Part 1

-Margret and Joachim Knoche are currently in Namibia and report on some experiences.
+Margret and Joachim Knoche We are currently in Namibia and are reporting on some of our experiences.

 The shortage

-A Friday evening and Saturday morning were dominated by an online partnership seminar for Southern Africa.
-The topic was actually “Women’s Power in the Churches” of southern Africa, but it quickly became clear that men and women in the churches here – including those in leadership positions – actually earn nothing and mostly work on a voluntary basis and for “God’s reward.”
-The local congregations function well, but for the church leadership and higher institutions – such as the Martin Luther High School – there is no money.
-The church leadership in Windhoek and its employees have not received a salary for months, the regional church office is closed, and the guest houses and seminaries are operating without pay.
-Most employees continue to work "somehow" and hope that "someday" money will come in again.
-We cannot imagine this kind of shortage in Germany.
+Friday evening and Saturday morning were dominated by an online partnership seminar for southern Africa.
+The topic was actually...
+"Women's Power in the Churches" of southern Africa, but it quickly became clear that men and women in the churches here – including in leadership positions – actually earning nothing and mostly work on a voluntary basis and for "God's reward".
+The local congregations function well, but for the church leadership and for higher-level institutions – such as the Martin Luther High School There is no money.
+The church leadership in Windhoek and its employees haven't received their salaries for months, the regional church office is closed, and the guesthouses and seminar centers are operating without income.
+Most employees are continuing to work "somehow" and hoping that money will come "someday."
+We in Germany cannot imagine this kind of hardship.

-This pervasive shortage is not only present in the church, but virtually everywhere we go.
-Schools lack books and materials; student dormitories lack beds, mattresses, and lockers for children to store their personal belongings.
-School kitchens lack plates, cutlery, tables, and chairs; most cars lack maintenance and gasoline—and yet, everyday life continues.
-For Margret and me, this is always difficult to bear in everyday life!
+This pervasive lack isn't just in the church, but practically everywhere we go.
+Schools lack books and materials, student dormitories lack beds, mattresses, and lockers so children can lock away their belongings.
+School kitchens lack plates, cutlery, tables, and chairs, most cars lack maintenance and fuel—and yet, daily life goes on.
+For Margret and me, this is something we find incredibly difficult to bear every day!

 The student dormitories receive food from the state.
-The government occasionally provides peopleread more
+The government occasionally provides people with staff.Read more